This also applies to cable, chain, and webbing.

 This file shows how to work with a load releasing hitch that has an adjustable length (the other load releasing hitches in vRigger have fixed lengths).

 This file shows how to use the "Knot (F8 multi-loop)."
 This is also called a "Bunny Ear Knot" or a "rigid double figure-eight loop."
 You can adjust the size of both loops.
+You can also use this to create a figure-eight knot with a single loop of any length.
 See the "Two-Loop Figure 8" sample file (on this page), too.

 This file shows how to use the "Knot (Münter)."
 Using this knot requires you to first connect the Münter to a carabiner and then connect it to the rope.